OrionAerospaceYT/SideKick/README.md

 ## Installation

 1) To install the App as an executable for normal use go to <a href = https://github.com/OrionAerospaceYT/SideKick/releases/>Releases</a> and download.<br/>
-2) Then double click the SK_Install.exe.
+2) Then unzip the downloaded file.
-3) The files will go to Documents/SideKick.
+3) Double click the SideKick Setup.exe
+4) Follow the instructions on the setup wizard.
+5) If you selected desktop shortcut then you may run the app from your desktop.

 ## Instructions